In this article

 Real-time receipt and note collection

-Your card should let employees submit receipts in real-time via text or email—or by uploading them to an expense platform.
+Your card should let employees submit receipts in real time via text or email—or by uploading them to an expense platform via mobile app.
 That way, they can email e-receipts to a specified address or use photos of physical receipts for in-person purchases.
 Employees can also submit a short note with expense details for certain purchases.

 Customizable spending limits

-By putting credit limits in place on cards, you can reduce the potential for out-of-policy spending and all the hassles that come with reconciling them.
+By specifying credit limits on employee cards, you can reduce the potential for out-of-policy spending and all the hassles that come with reconciling them.
 Modern corporate cards also enable managers to scale these limits up or down as business needs change or employees take on different projects or roles within the company.

 Category and merchant controls

-By pre-approving certain expenses (and implementing limits) by category (e.g., car rentals or hotel rooms) or by vendor, you can authorize cardholders to make purchases while still maintaining specific expense restrictions.
+By preapproving certain expenses and implementing limits by expense category or vendor, you can authorize cardholders to make purchases while still maintaining specific expense restrictions.
 This empowers team members to make their own spending decisions and minimizes the fear of disciplinary action due to out-of-policy spending.

 Categorizing expenses also makes record collection easier at tax time or when writing a P&L statement.
-By automating how expenses are categorized, you can easily generate expense reports when you need them later.
+By automating expense categorization, you can easily generate expense reports when you need them later.

 Spending alerts